 - Wrongful Discharge

 Recover From Your Work Injuries While We Handle Your Claim Dispute

 While you recover from your work-related injury, our experienced workers’ comp attorneys will conduct an evaluation of your Alabama workers’ compensation claim.
 Each case must be handled based on its own facts.
 In most cases, we will perform a full investigation of the accident scene, interview any witnesses, and take pictures of the equipment or vehicles involved.
 We can also advise you as to how returning to work or receiving pension benefits or unemployment compensation, may impact your Alabama workers’ compensation claim.

 It is not uncommon for an injured worker to be uncertain how to proceed if the employer disputes a claim for medical coverage after a workplace accident.
-You should talk with a Huntsville work injury lawyer who handles workers’ compensation claims if you believe that you have an on-the-job injury or disease, and your employer or the insurer that administers the program has denied your claim or is dealing with you unfairly.
+You should talk with a Huntsville personal injury lawyer who handles workers’ compensation claims if you believe that you have an on-the-job injury or disease, and your employer or the insurer that administers the program has denied your claim or is dealing with you unfairly.
 Let us explain the process and discuss your legal options during a free initial consultation.

 Keep in mind that insurers have an economic incentive to pay out as little as possible in benefits.
 Having a knowledgeable attorney advocating on your behalf in a disputed claim shows that you are serious about collecting your rightful workers’ comp benefits.

 The Importance of Prompt Notification and Following the Doctor’s Orders

 Generally, any business in Alabama other than agricultural operations that has five or more employees, whether full-time or part-time employees, is required by law to provide workers’ compensation insurance.

 Alabama’s Workers’ Compensation Law entitles an employee who is injured on the job or develops an occupational disease to lifetime medical benefits related to your work injury.
 The treatment must be medically necessary and, except in cases of emergency, an authorized doctor must provide the care for it to be covered.